TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-security-http-400-oauth-null-token-error-issue-time.md

 Some connections to the storage account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** were blocked between **<!--$StartTime-->[StartTime]<!--/$StartTime-->** and **<!--$EndTime-->[EndTime]<!--/$EndTime-->** as they had a Null oAuth bearer token. <br><br> Sample list of requests were blocked<br>**<!--$RequestUrl-->[RequestUrl]<!--/$RequestUrl-->**
 <!--/issueDescription-->

-There might be more requests which were blocked, to get the exhaustive list you should look at [storage analytics log](https://docs.microsoft.com/azure/storage/common/storage-analytics#about-storage-analytics-logging).
+There may be more requests that were blocked.
+To get the exhaustive list, see the [storage analytics log](https://docs.microsoft.com/azure/storage/common/storage-analytics#about-storage-analytics-logging).

 Storage requests using RBAC to authenticate should pass a valid oAuth token with right permisions to perform the intended operation.

-## **Recommended steps**
+## **Recommended Steps**

 Find the current permission and the required permission for the user (OID) in the failure description above.

-1. Your Azure AD admin would be able to map the OID (GUID representing the user) to the the person (firstname,lastname) or virtual machine with MSI.
+1. Your Azure AD admin is able to map the OID (GUID representing the user) to the the person (firstname,lastname) or virtual machine with MSI
-2. Your account admin needs to provide the required permissions to the user  by referring the links below.
+2. Your account admin needs to provide the required permissions to the user by referring the links below:

    * [Manage access rights to Azure Blob and Queue data with RBAC](https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac)
    * [Authenticate with Azure Active Directory from an application for access to blobs and queues](https://docs.microsoft.com/azure/storage/common/storage-auth-aad-app)